 An updated list of all NHS Lanarkshire's Covid-19 vaccination centres in now available on their website by clicking here.
 Please wait to be contacted about your vaccination appointment, there's no need to contact them or your GP practice.

-Two dedicated shuttle buses are now running, one from Cumbernauld Town Centre, South and one from Motherwell, to Ravenscraig.
+A dedicated shuttle bus is now running from Motherwell, to Ravenscraig.
 These buses are only for people attending their vaccination appointment and are free of charge.

 Vac1 bus – runs every 30 minutes (on the hour and half past) from Motherwell train station to Ravenscraig.
 Journey takes 10 minutes.
 Full timetable available at Traveline Scotland.